apache/cordova-docs/www/_posts/2025-03-26-cordova-android-14.0.0.md

     To use `cordova-android@14.0.0`, SDK Platform `35` and SDK Build Tools `35.0.0` must be installed.
 Older build tools version can be uninstalled if older versions of cordova-android is no longer used in any of your projects.

+    **Upgrade with Command-line tools:**

+    The recommended way to install SDK Platform 35 and SDK Build Tools 35.0.0 is by using `sdkmanager`, which is part of Android's [Command-line tools](https://developer.android.com/tools/) package.
+The command-line tools is useful as it does not require Android Studio.

+    At the time of writing, **version 19** of the Command-line tools was downloaded from Android Studio's SDK Manager and used.
+It can also be downloaded from the [Android Developers](https://developer.android.com/studio#command-line-tools-only) website.

+    ```bash
+    sdkmanager 'build-tools;35.0.0' 'platforms;android-35'
+    ```

+    You may need to run the `update` flag first:

+    ```bash
+    sdkmanager --update
+    ```

+    **Upgrade with Android Studio:**

     To install SDK Platform 35:

     1. Open Android Studio's **SDK Manager**: